 Looking for a therapist in Los Angeles?
 Many people start their therapist search on health insurance websites, but find much of the information outdated and inaccurate.
 In fact, less than one-third of individuals who contact therapists on their health insurance website receive an appointment.
 In a big city like LA, despite the thousands of therapists to choose from, it can be hard to know where to start.

 But don’t give up!
 Knowing what questions to ask, and what resources to use can significantly speed up the therapist search process.
 Read below for tips on how to find the best therapists in LA.
 And when you’re ready, explore Zencare’s quality-vetted LA therapist network.
-It can be challenging to find accurate information online, and Zencare keeps an up to date database of therapists (as well as a free therapist matching service) so you don’t have to sift through outdated information!
+It can be challenging to find accurate information online, and Zencare keeps an up-to-date database of therapists so you don’t have to sift through outdated information!

 1. Look for in-network therapists

 Finding a therapist who takes your insurance and/or is within budget is the most constraining factor for many therapy seekers.
 If you’ve decided to invest in your mental health, we couldn’t be happier for you -- your wellbeing is worth it!
 But know that you don’t have to choose between paying your rent and your health to afford therapy.

 Whenever possible, finding an in-network therapist can make it more affordable to receive therapy.
 If you see a therapist within your health insurance network, you typically only pay a copay, which ranges from $10-$40 per session.
 Whether this applies before or after your deductible depends on your specific plan.